PASSPORTS & VISAS

 No restrictions on foreign currency or traveler’s checks brought to the country.

-(For general guidance 1 USD = LE 22.50 valid October 2022).
-Local banks deal with foreign currency and Travelers checks.
-Banks open from Sunday to Thursday 08.30 to 14.00 hours.
-Bank branches are available in all 5 star and some 4 star hotels.
+(For general guidance 1 USD = LE 50 valid October 2022).
+Local banks deal with foreign currency and Traveler’s checks.
+Banks are open from Sunday to Thursday from 08.30 to 14.00 hours.
+Bank branches are available in all 5-star and some 4-star hotels.

 Egyptian money is not allowed to be taken out of Egypt in large sums (e.g. maximum LE 10000 per departure – subject to change of regulations), so please make sure to spend or change the remaining Egyptian pounds to your desired currency before arriving at airports for final departure.